A General Framework for Joint Multi-State Models: Introduction

-The link between multi-state models and joint models arises when a multi-state process is integrated as a component within a broader joint modeling framework .
+The link between multi-state models and joint models arises when a multi-state process is integrated as a component within a broader joint modeling framework.
 While multi-state models, such as those described in the ``sequential state framework'' primarily focus on movements between discrete states, joint models operate under a ``parallel trajectory framework'' that combines a longitudinal process with a time-to-event process.

-The model proposed by Ferrer et al.~\citep*{ferrer2016joint} exemplifies this link by presenting a joint model for a longitudinal process (e.g., Prostate-Specific Antigen measurements) and a multi-state process (e.g., clinical progressions in prostate cancer).
-These two sub-models are interconnected by shared random effects, allowing the model to account for the correlation between the continuous longitudinal biomarker trajectory and the discrete transitions between health states.
+The model proposed by Ferrer et al.~\citep{ferrer2016joint} exemplifies this link by presenting a joint model for a longitudinal process (e.g., Prostate-Specific Antigen (PSA) measurements) and a multi-state process (e.g., clinical progressions in prostate cancer).
+These two sub-models are interconnected by shared random effects, allowing the model to account for the correlation between a continuous longitudinal biomarker trajectory and acyclic discrete transitions between health states.
+Specifically, the previously proposed mechanism \citep{ferrer2016joint, you2024joint} is based on binary censoring indicators for each state, implying that any given state can be entered at most once, therefore precluding the modeling of recurrent events.

-Several software packages have been developed in R and Python to fit joint models that combine longitudinal and time-to-event data.
-The \texttt{JMbayes} package \citep{jmbayes2016} offers a Bayesian implementation of joint models using Markov chain Monte Carlo (MCMC) methods.
-Its successor, \texttt{JMbayes2} \citep{jmbayes22024}, extends this framework to accommodate more complex data structures, such as multiple longitudinal outcomes, nonlinear trajectories, and competing risks.
-Another popular R package, \texttt{joineR} \citep{joineR2018}, enables joint modeling of repeated measurements and survival outcomes, based on the methodology introduced by \cite{williamson2008}.
-In the Python ecosystem, the \texttt{flash} package \citep{nguyen2024flash} provides a scalable joint modeling approach tailored to high-dimensional settings, exploiting sparse association patterns between longitudinal and survival processes.

-Despite the richness of these tools, none currently supports joint models in the multi-state framework with nonlinear longitudinal modeling.
-In this work, we build on the approach of Ferrer et al.~\citep*{ferrer2016joint} and introduce \texttt{jmstate}, a Python package for joint modeling of nonlinear longitudinal and multi-state time-to-event data.
-The underlying model of \texttt{jmstate} incorporates a linear mixed-effects submodel for the longitudinal biomarker and a multi-state process for the event history, linked through shared random effects as in \citep*{ferrer2016joint}.

 The model we propose operates on an arbitrary directed graph, enabling representation of complex state transitions and recurrent events.
-We derive the full likelihood for the nonlinear joint model, introduce an efficient stochastic approximation inference method, and develop dynamic prediction tools.
-To illustrate its practical relevance, we conduct both a simulation study and a synthetic biomedical case study using the \texttt{jmstate} PyPI package.
+We derive the complete likelihood for the nonlinear joint model, introduce an efficient stochastic approximation inference method, and develop dynamic prediction tools.
+To illustrate its practical relevance, we conduct both a simulation study and a synthetic biomedical case study.